tomashaufer3/legions-docs/README.md

-# Good Soldiers — project documentation (unlisted)
+# The Fateful Adventrues of the Good Soldiers — project documentation (unlisted)

 Generated documentation for a CERGE-EI master's thesis on desertion in the Czechoslovak Legions (WWI): pipeline, variable construction, data sources, live